DUAL DIAGNOSIS

 Anxiety

 About 19.1% of US adults have an anxiety disorder in a given year.[7]
-During the same time period, approximately 31.9% of adolescents have an anxiety disorder.[8]
+During the same time, approximately 31.9% of adolescents have an anxiety disorder.[8]

 Generalized Anxiety Disorder (GAD) affects 6.8 million US adults yearly, but only 43.2% of those are actively receiving treatment.[9]
 Social Anxiety Disorder (SAD) affects 15 million US adults yearly, and 36% of those reporting SAD waited 10 or more years before seeking help.[10]

-20% of people exhibiting social anxiety disorder also exhibit substance abuse in the form of alcoholism.[11]
+20% of people exhibiting social anxiety disorder also suffer from alcohol abuse or dependence.[11]
 This is even more true for women than men.
 Unfortunately, addiction and anxiety disorders often go hand in hand.
 Research estimates those with an underlying anxiety disorder are 2 to 5 times more likely than others to develop a substance use disorder.[12]

 Dual Diagnosis Treatment Works